TimUntersberger/Diplomarbeit/MeshVisualizer/README.md

-Maybe use cytoscape.js for displaying the network.
+Maybe use cytoscape.js together with cytoscape.js-euler for displaying the network.